dmitribodiu/90-days-challenge/algorithms.md

 **Note** sometimes a single rotation fails to balance the tree.
 To combat this problem, we will introduce the `double rotation`:
-    1. Transfor a kink (curve) into a more straight line with one rotation
+    1. Transform a kink (curve) into a more straight line with one rotation
     2. Balance the staright line with another rotation.
 ```
 /